Synex0001/Puppyify/README.md

 # How to use it
 1. Copy the code in Puppyify.
-2. Right-Click bookmark bar then press paste.
+2. Right-click the bookmark bar then press paste.
 3. Click Puppyify bookmark then you're done.

 # Enjoy!